vesuxyz/docs/docs/explore/rewards.md

 sidebar_position: 5
 ---

-Vesu users can currently earn STRK rewards through two active ecosystem programs by the Starknet Foundation: [BTCFi Season](#btcfi-season) and [DeFi Spring](#defi-spring).
-Each program has its own goals, focus assets, and reward structure.
+Vesu users have earned STRK rewards through Starknet Foundation ecosystem programs.
+The sections below describe these campaigns and their current status.

 ## BTCFi Season